About the Leading Edge

-This work is grounded in a simple recognition: we do not leave our histories, adaptations, or nervous systems at the door when we step into professional life.
+The Leading Edge is grounded in the recognition that we do not leave our histories or nervous systems at the door when we step into professional life.

 My role in this

-The work is careful, paced, and exacting where it needs to be.
-It does not aim to remove difficulty, but to restore access to choice, creativity, and sustainable authority
+The work is careful and paced, and exacting where it needs to be.
+It does not aim to remove difficulty, but to restore access to choice, creativity and sustainable authority.

 Professional grounding

-My work is informed by experience on both sides of the professional divide.
+My work is informed by experience of both organisational leadership and psychological practice.

-Alongside years spent in senior leadership and management roles, I have trained extensively in integrative psychotherapy, EMDR, and ICF-credentialed coaching.
-Rather than approaching these disciplines separately, I work at their intersection — where nervous system regulation, psychological adaptation, and professional performance meet.
+I have navigated these same pressures from within senior leadership roles.
+Alongside this experience, I have trained extensively in integrative psychotherapy, EMDR, and ICF-credentialed coaching.
+Rather than approaching these disciplines separately, I work at their intersection, where nervous system regulation, psychological adaptation, and professional performance meet.

 This allows the work to address internal systems shaped by sustained responsibility and pressure, while remaining grounded in the realities of high-stakes professional environments.
 It means we do not have to choose between depth and practicality, or between personal history and professional context.